Fabric-Development/fabric/README.md

 2. All python modules are accessible to you!
 3. Code  auto-completions ready!, see the stubs guide for more info: TBD
 5. Less resource usage

-	since everything can be written within the widget code this will no longer require you using external scripts, this will decrease this widget resource usage
+	since everything can be written within the widget code this will no longer require you using external scripts, this will decreasethis widget resource usage

 # How to Install?
 it's really simple to get fabric working, you just...